 UTeach-Natural Sciences is an innovative teacher preparation program that allows students to pursue middle school and secondary teacher certification within a four-year mathematics, science, or computer science degree program.
 While learning the subject matter of their majors, students also learn how to teach.
 Upon completing the program, students graduate with a bachelor's degree and are recommended for a middle school or secondary teaching certificate.
 The UTeach-Natural Sciences program invites students to explore their interest in teaching as early as the freshman year.
-Through courses taught by some of Texas's most respected secondary math and science teachers, students learn guickly whether they are suited to the profession.
-More information about teacher certification requirements is given in the UTeach Natural Sciences Secondary Teaching Option Certificate and UTeach Teacher Certification section of this catalog.
-See Preparation for Teacher Certification for additional information.
+Through courses taught by some of Texas's most respected secondary math and science teachers, students learn quickly whether they are suited to the profession.
+More information about teacher certification requirements is given in the UTeach Natural Sciences Secondary Teaching Option Certificate and UTeach Teacher Certification for additional information.